ThatNintendoNerd/galaxy_save_data/docs/galaxy/GameEventValue.md

 > Picture Book Chapters Already Read

-Represents the number of chapters read in Rosalina's Story.
+Represents the number of chapters read in Rosalina's Storybook.

 The default value is `0`.

 ## MsgLedPattern

 > [!NOTE]
-> The following Game Event Value only exists in the Korean version of the game.
+> The following Game Event Value only exists in the original Korean and Chinese releases of the game.

 Represents a Boolean determining if the disc slot should illuminate when the mailtoad receives a letter.